• Art magazine

 Michael Klumb – German minimalist and podcaster

-Konmari and "Magic Cleaning"
+KonMari and “Magic Cleaning”

-Affiliate left disclaimer: The links marked with a symbol are so -called affiliate links.
-We recommend or link in principle and without exception only products that we would use (or use) ourselves and all opinions expressed here in this context are our own.
-Our product ratings and recommendations are independent and are based on research, obtaining expert opinions and/or product tests.
-If you visit affiliate links in our content, we may receive commissions for your purchases (without additional costs for you), but never receive a remuneration or consideration for the content of our recommendations.
-This finances the editorial work and our magazine contributions provided free of charge (details in our editorial standards ).
-Read the full Privacy explanation .
+Affiliate Links Disclaimer : The links marked with a symbol are so-called affiliate links.
+As a general rule and without exception, we only recommend or link to products that we use (or would use) ourselves and all opinions expressed here are our own.
+Our product reviews and recommendations are independent and based on research, expert opinions and/or product testing.
+When you visit affiliate links in our content, we may receive commissions for your purchases (at no extra cost to you), but we never receive any compensation or remuneration for the content of our recommendations.
+This is how we finance the editorial work and the magazine articles we provide to you free of charge (details in our Editorial Standards ).
+Read the full Privacy policy .

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and Managing Director of Kunstplaza.
+Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
-Successful conclusion in web design as part of a university degree (2008).
-Further development of creativity techniques through courses in free drawing, expression painting and theatre/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza.
+Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
+Successful completion of a degree in web design as part of a university study (2008).
+Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.

 www. kunstplaza .de/